 You should also make a point of responding to maintenance requests in a timely and courteous manner.

-One of the biggest complaints people have about positive landlords is a lack of responsiveness to maintenance issues.
+One of the biggest complaints people have about optimistic landlords is a lack of responsiveness to maintenance issues.
 The sooner you or your maintenance crew take care of the problems your renters report, the more likely you are to retain tenants and garner favorable feedback online.

-Willingness to Screen Renter Applications
+Willingness To Screen Renter Applications

-This isn’t to say that applicant screening is guaranteed to weed out every problematic tenant, but it will significantly reduce your chances of winding up with renters who cause problems for their neighbors, take poor care of the property, or refuse to pay rent.
+This isn’t to say that applicant screening is guaranteed to weed out every problematic tenant.
+But it will significantly reduce your chances of winding up with renters who cause problems for their neighbors, take poor care of the property, or refuse to pay rent.

 So, regardless of how well a prospective tenant presents themselves during your initial meeting, make a point of going over their application with a fine-toothed comb.

-Among other things, this entails running a credit check, requesting a record of previous rentals and contacting any references they provide.
 Depending on the property in question, you’re liable to receive a fair number of applications.
 For example, houses for rent in Houston are likely to generate interest from scores of prospective renters.

 Easy Accessibility